Harvesting Rainwater: A Sustainable Solution For Any Home

 A dripping faucet can waste water and money too. #TexasHomesteader

-That usually keeps potted plants & container gardens watered until it rains again and my rainwater catchments are all filled once more.
+That keeps potted plants & container gardens watered until it rains again and my rainwater catchments are filled once more.

 Letting Garden Go During Long-Term Drought

-When that happens I let the big vegetable garden go for the rest of the summer.
 I’ve already preserved the bounty and often will replant for a fall garden anyway.
-So that gives me something to look forward to as the garden slips away to the death-grips of drought.
+So that gives me something to look forward to.

 Drought grips our Texas Homestead, killing grass and trees. #TexasHomesteader